Safety Tips For Solo Female Traveller

-To my fellow woman who’s planning to travel solo, here are my safety tips for you ;
+To my fellow women planning to travel solo, here are some safety tips for you:

 Research the place.

-If you’re a solo female traveller, it’s important to prioritize your safety.
-One of the best ways to stay safe is to arm yourself with knowledge.
+As a solo female traveller, safety should always be a priority.
+One of the best ways to ensure your safety is to arm yourself with knowledge.
 As they say, knowledge is power.
-Before you travel to a new place, take some time to do your research.
-Google as much as you can about the place, including the people, the culture, the religion, transportation options, the local currency, and the crime situation.
-By learning about these things, you’ll be better prepared to navigate your surroundings and avoid potential dangers.
+Before heading to a new place, do your research.
+Learn about the people, culture, religion, transportation, local currency, and even the crime situation.
+This preparation will help you navigate your surroundings and avoid potential dangers.

 Always hold an object in hand.

-Any small objects such as keys, a pen or a pencil can be used as a weapon to protect yourself if someone tries to harm you.
-They can at least cause some pain, distract the attacker so you can escape, or even temporarily incapacitate them.
-If you know the basics of self-defence, then that’s great, but many of us don’t.
-If you have pepper spray, carry it with you for added protection.
-One spray in the eyes can incapacitate an attacker quickly.
-If you don’t have pepper spray, consider putting liquid hand sanitiser in a small bottle and using it as a makeshift spray.
+Keys, pens, or pencils can be used as weapons to protect yourself if someone tries to harm you.
+They can at least cause some pain, distract the attacker, and give you a chance to escape.
+If you know some basic self-defence, that’s great.
+If not, consider carrying pepper spray for added protection.
+A quick spray can incapacitate an attacker.
+If you don’t have pepper spray, a small bottle of hand sanitiser can serve as a makeshift spray.

 Never attract attention.

-Do not tell your taxi drivers or any friendly locals that you are travelling alone.
-You do not know these people.
-It’s their country and they know more about the place better than you do.
-If you shared and they have bad intentions towards you, then, you fu*ked up.
-Do not in any way share your hotel information, your itinerary or anything related to your trip.
-If they ask, just tell them you are travelling with your partner, husband, family, or friends; anything that can mislead them.
-If you are single, wear a ring.
-It will make people think you are married.
+Don’t tell taxi drivers or friendly locals that you’re travelling alone.
+You don’t know them, and they know the place better than you do.
+If they have bad intentions, you’ve put yourself in a vulnerable position.
+Don’t share your hotel info, itinerary, or anything related to your trip.
+If they ask, tell them you’re travelling with your partner, family, or friends.
+If you’re single, wear a ring—it’ll make people think you’re married.

 Trust your gut instinct or intuition.

-I highly recommend talking to locals when you’re travelling alone.
-The elderly, in particular, are often very nice and welcoming.
-If you’re lucky enough to meet a good local, they may even help you with hospitality and guide you during your trip.
-However, as I mentioned earlier, don’t share too many details of your trip until you’re sure you can trust them.
-The same goes for other travelers you meet on your trip.
-I enjoy travelling alone, but it’s usually more fun when I explore with others.
-We often end up looking out for each other.
+Talking to locals can be incredibly rewarding, especially the elderly, who are often very kind and welcoming.
+However, don’t share too many details of your trip until you’re sure you can trust them.
+The same goes for other travellers you meet.
+Although I enjoy solo travel, it’s always more fun when exploring with others.
+We look out for each other, and that’s what makes the experience even better.

 Book your trip in advance with a tour guide.

-You never know what’s inside a bag.
-It could contain drugs, weapons, or even bombs.
-If someone asks you to look after their bag or hold it for them, or if they want you to drop it off at a counter, don’t be too quick to agree.
-As my sister-in-law recently said,
+You never know what’s inside a bag—drugs, weapons, or even bombs.
+If someone asks you to look after their bag or hold it for them, don’t agree.
+As my sister-in-law recently said, “These days, you have to be cautious and think about the worst-case scenario.”

 Protect yourself and be smart.